wlina2511/mb_technical-test_playable/README.md

 - The **Path** GameObject is where the LineRenderer is set, and will be the points that the player will follow.
 - The **Player**, **Background** and **Obstacles** GameObject speak for themselves.
 - And lastly, the **UI** GameObject contains the three **Canvases** we are using to use the application :
     - **MainMenu** is the Canvas where the Leaderboard is displayed.
-This screen contains only one button, used to launch the game
+This screen contains only one button, used to launch the game.
-    - **GameCanvas** is the Canvas shown In Game, where the timer and the slider are displayed:
+    - **GameCanvas** is the Canvas shown In Game, where the timer and the slider are displayed.
-    - **EndCanvas** is the Canvas displayed at the end, with the replay button and the player's score
+    - **EndCanvas** is the Canvas displayed at the end, with the replay button and the player's score.

 ### What was hard
-I had to go back to my highschool notes to do a pendulum but otherwisen the rest of the development went smooth.
+I had to go back to my highschool notes to do a pendulum but otherwise the rest of the development went smooth.
-The biggest setback was the camera movements, and in certain edge cases (which I can't seem to understand), the camera will have unplanned behaviours
+The biggest setback was the camera movements, and in certain edge cases (which I can't seem to understand), the camera will have unplanned behaviours.

 ### What I would do to push the project a step forward
 Some design might go a long way.
-Player model and the menu design are greatly diminished in this demo.
+Player model and the menu design are greatly diminished in this demo. :(

 ### Project startup

 ##### Unity Version

-The version I used for this project was, as I said in the intro, the 2019.1.5f1 .
+The version I used for this project was as I said in the intro the 2019.1.5f1 .

 ##### Step by step guide